Paris (1929 film): Plot

-Andrew Sabbot (Jason Robards), a naïve young man from the American Midwest, is sent to Paris by his stern, conservative mother, Cora Sabbot (Louise Closser Hale), to study art.
-While in the City of Light, Andrew becomes captivated by Vivienne Rolland (Irène Bordoni), a glamorous and spirited actress who reigns as the toast of the Parisian stage.
+Andrew Sabbot, a naïve young man from New England, travels to Paris against the wishes of his stern puritanical mother Cora, to study art.
+After six months in the City of Light, Andrew becomes captivated by Vivienne Rolland, a glamorous and spirited revue actress who reigns as the toast of the Parisian stage.

 Vivienne, intrigued by Andrew's earnest charm and provincial innocence, quickly warms to him.
-She declares her intent to marry him—on the condition that his mother approves.
-Determined to secure Cora's blessing, Vivienne makes every effort to win her over.
+Andrew proposes to Vivienne, and she agrees to—on the condition that his mother approves.